icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 Wait for "Deb9Server" to become "Active".

-We will use this image as basis of all the node operating systems and apply a specific cloud init file to each to give in its profile.
+We will use this Glance image as basis of all the node operating systems and apply a specific cloud init file to each to give in its profile.

 ______